Supporting Healthy Smiles from the Start

 - Choose the Right Time

 Children are often more settled when they’re well-rested and have eaten.
-Booking in the morning, when energy is at its peak, can make the visit smoother and help create a calm, positive first dental experience.
+Booking in the morning, when energy is usually higher, may help the visit run more smoothly and support a familiar first dental experience.

 - Use Positive Language

 Words matter more than we think.
 Try saying, “The dentist will count your teeth” instead of using words like “pain” or “needle.”
-A calm tone and upbeat language help shape a child’s view of dental care.
+A calm tone and age-appropriate language may support a child’s understanding of dental care.

 - Bring Their Comfort Toy

-A favourite toy or blanket can be a powerful comfort in a new setting.
-Familiar items help children feel safe, reduce anxiety, and give them something positive to focus on during the visit.
+A favourite toy or blanket can provide familiarity in a new setting.
+Familiar items help children adjust to the environment, offering comfort and giving them something familiar to focus on during the visit.

 - Pack Essentials for the Visit

-Being prepared can make things much easier.
+Being prepared can assist with your child’s visit.
 Bring your Medicare card, your child’s medical history, and any referral letters from a GP.
-Having everything on hand helps the appointment run smoothly from start to finish.
+Having everything available may assist the appointment process and avoid delays.

 We Accept CDBS—Check Your Child’s Eligibility Now